yowainwright/monorepo-utilities/README.md

 **Utilities for monorepo development.**

-Javascript utilities for better monorepo results.
+Monorepo utilities for better monorepo results.

 ---